russellrosario/JavaScripter/content/backend/web_framework.md

         </ul></dd><br/>
       <dt>Secure development environments</dt>
       <dd><ul>
-        <li>Use a VPN to encrypt data if using unsecured networks vulnerable to packet sniffing and man-in-the-middle attacks</li>
-        <li>Monitor open ports and running processes</li>
-        <li>Use HTTPS whenever possible</li>
+        <li><b>Different security concerns than production</b> - For example, in a development environment you may want verbose logging of errors for debugging, while the same behavior can become a security concern in a production environment.
+And in development, you don’t need to worry about scalability, reliability, and performance, while those concerns become critical in production.
-        <li>Successful key management - involves dealing with the generation, exchange, storage, use, crypto-shredding (destruction) and replacement of keys.
+        <li><b>Successful key management</b> - involves dealing with the generation, exchange, storage, use, crypto-shredding (destruction) and replacement of keys.
 It is the more challenging side of cryptography in a sense that it involves aspects of social engineering such as system policy, user training, organizational and departmental interactions, and coordination between all of these elements, in contrast to pure mathematical practices that can be automated.</li>
-        <li>Principle of least privilege - Every process, user, or program must be able to access only the information and resources that are necessary for its legitimate purpose and nothing more.</li>
+        <li><b>Principle of least privilege</b> - Every process, user, or program must be able to access only the information and resources that are necessary for its legitimate purpose and nothing more.</li>
+        <li><b>Use HTTPS or a VPN</b> - encrypt data if using unsecured or untrustworthy networks vulnerable to packet sniffing and man-in-the-middle attacks.</li>
+        <li><b>Monitor system</b> - Check open ports and unrecognized running processes</li>
         </ul></dd><br/>
     </dl>
   </div>